alinemendoza/CSSummit06_2025/README.md

 ### 4. To delete a file, click on the file to change then click on Edit

    a.
-On the right hand corder there are three dots then select Delete File.
+On the right hand corner there are three dots, click on it then select Delete File.
 Make sure to commit the changes.

     ![](./images/delete.png)